wix-playground/stylable-components/docs/tabs/tabs-spec.md

 ### Behavior

-When user places focus over TAB component, focus is set to active tab OR if there are no active tabs to the first tab from the tab list.
+When user places focus over TAB component, focus/active state is set to active tab OR if there are no active tabs to the first tab from the tab list.

 User can switch between tabs with mouse or arrow buttons.